-We have audited the Western Pennsylvania Conservancy's (Conservancy) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on the Conservancy's major federal program for the year ended December 31, 2014.
+We have audited the Western Pennsylvania Conservancy's (Conservancy) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Conservancy's major federal program for the year ended December 31, 2015.
 The Conservancy's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.